pymoso/PyMOSO/README.md

         '''Compute a solution using fewer than budget simulations.'''
         # implement your genius algorithm here
 ```
 Arbitrary algorithms can used in pydovs by implementing the `solve` function of a `MOSOSolver` class as shown.
+It does not have to be a multi-objective algorithm.

+`pydovs solve myproblem.py mymoso.py 97`

 ### Class Structure and internal functions
 The base class `MOSOSolver` implements basic members required to solve MOSO problems.
 To implement a general (i.e. non-RA) MOSO algorithm in pydovs, one must subclass `MOSOSolver` and implement the `MOSOSolver.solve` function with signature `solve(self, budget)` and it must return a set, even if the set contains a single point. `RASolver` is a subclass of `MOSOSolver` which provides the machinery needed to quickly implement a retrospective approximation algorithm.
 To implement an RA algorithm, one must subclass `RASolver` and implement its `spsolve` method with signature `spsolve(self, warm_start)` which returns a set of points.`RLESolver`, subclass of `RASolver`, allows quick implementation of MOSO solvers that use `RLE` to ensure convergence, as shown in the example accelerator above.
 One only needs to implement the `accel` method.
 Oracles are the problems that pydovs can solve.
 Here, we provide a listing of the important objects available to pydovs programmers who are implementing MOSO algorithms.